Sarah Michelle Gellar: Early life

-Gellar was born in Long Island, New York on April 14, 1977.
+Gellar was born in New York City on April 14, 1977.
 She is the only child of Rosellen (née Greenfield), a nursery school teacher, and Arthur Gellar, a garment worker.
-Both of her parents are Jewish, though Gellar's family also had a Christmas tree during her childhood.
+Both of her parents are Jewish.
 In 1984, when she was seven, her parents divorced and she was raised by her mother on Manhattan's Upper East Side.
-While growing up with her mother, she lost contact with her father, from whom she remained estranged until his death in 2001; she once described him as "non-existent", and in a 2002 interview, she stated: "My father, you can just say, is not in the picture.
+While growing up, she lost contact with her father, from whom she remained estranged until his death in 2001.
+She once described him as "non-existent", and stated: "My father, you can just say, is not in the picture.
 I'm not being deliberately evasive about him, it's just that there's so little to say."
-Besides being a working child at the time, Gellar was a competitive figure skater, once finishing in third place at a New York State regional competition, as well as having a black belt in taekwondo.
+Gellar was a competitive figure skater, once finishing in third place at a New York State regional competition, as well as having a black belt in taekwondo.

-Gellar was given a partial scholarship to study at the Columbia Grammar & Preparatory School, which she attended until the eighth grade.
-She said in an interview with The Independent: "I was different and that's the one thing you can't be at school, because you're ostracised.
+With her single mother working "just above the poverty line", Gellar received a partial scholarship to study at the Columbia Grammar & Preparatory School, where she experienced bullying.
+She remarked: "I was different and that's the one thing you can't be at school, because you're ostracised.
 I didn't have the money these kids had".
-Gellar was not present in class for most of the time at the school as she had to work in several acting projects simultaneously, recalling that she "had more absences in the first month than you're supposed to have for an entire year.
-I was telling them that I had back problems and had to go to the doctor the whole time".
-Gellar then briefly attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, but dropped out due to acting obligations; the teachers threatened to fail her because of her constant absence from classes as she was busy going to auditions, despite earning good grades.
+As a working child actress, she was not present in class for a considerable amount of time, and recalled having "more absences in the first month than you're supposed to have for an entire year".
+She then briefly attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, but dropped out due to acting obligations.
 Gellar graduated from the Professional Children's School in 1994 as a "straight A" student with a 4.0 grade average.
-As Gellar spent significant time working on All My Children while "trying to graduate", the majority of her senior year was completed through guided study.
+As she spent significant time working on All My Children while "trying to graduate", the majority of her senior year was completed through guided study.